-A summary of 2-, 3-, and 4+-axle trucks by modeled land use along with the calculated weighted trip length are summarized on Table B. The resulting weighted trip length was input in CalEEMod under the Non Res C-W category, with 100% of the trips assigned to the C-W category.
-Table C provides a summary of the updated Heavy-Duty Mobile Emissions resulting from the updated trip lengths assigned to the land uses compared to the Heavy-Duty Mobile emissions as disclosed in the DEIR.
-As shown on Table C, the incremental emissions that could occur based on the alternative calculation method recommended by SCAQMD would result in a moderate increase in GHG emissions.
-The analysis in the DEIR concludes that GHG emissions exceeded the 3,000 MT Threshold after mitigation and have a significant and unavoidable impact.
-Therefore, the moderate change in GHG emission does not cause a new significant impact that was not previously disclosed in the DEIR.
+A summary of 2-, 3-, and 4+-axle trucks by modeled land use along with the calculated weighted trip length are summarized on Table 2.
+The resulting weighted trip length was input in CalEEMod under the Non Res C-W category, with 100% of the trips assigned to the C-W category.
+Table 3 provides a summary of the updated Heavy-Duty Mobile Emissions resulting from the updated trip lengths assigned to the land uses compared to the Heavy-Duty Mobile emissions as disclosed in the DEIR.
+As shown on Table 3, the incremental emissions that could occur based on the alternative calculation method recommended by SCAQMD and CARB would not result in a substantive increase in emissions that would cause a new significant impact that was not previously disclosed in the DEIR (see Tables 7 and 8 presented later in this memorandum).
 The updated CalEEMod emissions outputs are summarized in Attachment B.